fatmcgav/fatmcgav-netapp/README.markdown

 # NetApp network device module

-**Please note that the device configuration management of NetApp network device module has been modified in the version 0.4.0.
+**Note: The device configuration management has been changed as of v0.4.0 of this module.
-Therefore, if you are upgrading from a version lower than 0.4.0, you need to update your device configuration file**
+You will therefore need to update your device configuration file if upgrading from a version < 0.4.0.**

 **Table of Contents**